 Here’s how we help:

-- Annually, our Charitable donations enhance the mission of 25 local charities through the proceeds of our Thrift Sale and Clothing and Vintage Sale, each led by dedicated volunteers
+- Annually, our Charitable donations enhance the mission of numerous local charities through the proceeds of our clothing sales.

 - Thousands of people in the local community are helped by having access to our clothing and thrift sales and having a place to donate no-longer needed goods

 - We give witness to a more sustainable model of living in a world where re-cycling of goods saves tons of clothing and household goods from the landfill every year